 Lucky for Marigold, on the day before her scheduled euthanasia, she was saved by Cat Town, a cat rescue in Oakland, California.
 She went through a series of foster homes, but her chronic diarrhea always limited the duration of her stays.
 That is, until she was fostered by Tracy, who quickly fell in love with Marigold’s sunny personality.
 Tracy adopted Marigold, promising that she would give her the very best life possible.
 She tried every medication, diet and supplement recommended by her veterinarian and friends, but nothing worked for long and Marigold would always relapse.
 This went on for four years.

 In the midst of a particularly intense bout of diarrhea over the winter holidays, Tracy was sure it was the end for Marigold.
 A friend suggested she check out AnimalBiome, a San Francisco Bay Area start-up founded by researchers from UC Davis to help pets like Marigold, who suffer from health conditions that can be tied to imbalances in the gut microbiome.
-The gut microbiome is the term used to describe the millions of microscopic living things - including bacteria, viruses, and fungi - that live inside every pet’s digestive tract.
+The gut microbiome is the term used to describe the millions of microscopic living things - including bacteria, viruses, and fungi - that live inside every cat’s digestive tract.

 While these bacteria may be small in size, together their impact on every cat’s health is massive.
 Of course, being located in the digestive system, these tiny organisms help determine how your cat breaks down their food, and how well they absorb it.
 And their impact goes much further than digestion.
-They help the immune system to function properly, and they produce neurotransmitters that can affect brain function.
-Gut bacteria can also influence whether a pet has itchy skin, a soft, shiny coat or a brittle and dull one, and whether your pet is fit and active, or overweight and uncomfortable.
+They help your cat's immune system to function properly, and they produce neurotransmitters that can affect brain function.
+Gut bacteria can also influence whether your cat has itchy skin, a soft, shiny coat or a dull one, and whether your cat is active, or overweight and uncomfortable.
 Learn more about the cat microbiome.

 Restoring Balance to the Microbiome